AppalWaltz/epoe/README.md

 ## What this is not

 - It is **not** a partisan argument.
-Every scenario — including ones the authors of any given reader's party would reject — is solved with the same machinery and reported with the same honesty.
+Every scenario, including ones the authors of any given reader's party would reject, is solved with the same machinery and reported with the same honesty.
 - It is **not** a line-item appropriations bill.
-The model operates at the **budget-function level** — the same level of granularity at which Congress itself writes its annual budget resolution under the Congressional Budget Act of 1974.
+The model operates at the **budget-function level**, which is the same level of granularity at which Congress itself writes its annual budget resolution under the Congressional Budget Act of 1974.
 The concurrent budget resolution allocates totals across ~20 budget functions; appropriations subcommittees then write line items inside those totals.
 This framework deliberately matches the instrument lawmakers actually vote on first.
 (Extending the data layer to the ~4,500 individual appropriation accounts is a mechanical, if large, extension — see *Roadmap* below.)
 - It is **not** a claim of precision.
 Every parameter carries a confidence tag, and Document `04` includes a standing section on what to watch for and what the contingency logic is if the assumptions fail.

 ## Repository map